Gryllus assimilis: Confusion of Gryllus locorojo with Gryllus assimilis

 The other species, Gryllus locorojo, different morphologically and by its songs, also known as "crazy red" or "banana cricket", is often confused with Gryllus assimilis.
 Gryllus locorojo has a medium-large body, long or short winged, typically reddish/brownish colored head with three or four longitudinal stripes visible even in specimens with darker heads.
 According to Varvara Vedenina, Russian Academy of Sciences, Moscow: "The cricket culture under name "Gryllus assimilis" came to the Moscow Zoo from the Berlin Zoo in the beginning of the 1990s.
 No details are known.
-A bit latter, in 1997, the cricket eggs under name "Gryllus argentinus" came from Paris Museum of Natural History to St. Petersburg.
+A bit later, in 1997, the cricket eggs under name "Gryllus argentinus" came from Paris Museum of Natural History to St. Petersburg.
 These eggs definitely originated from Ecuador, since French colleagues returned from an expedition there.
 Both cultures appear to be identical".
 This cricket, predominantly known as "Gryllus assimilis" in Russia and Europe (sometimes also referred as "Gryllus argentinus"), was described as a new species by D.B.
 Weissman and D.A.
 Gray in 2012 and should not be confused neither with the true Gryllus assimilis nor with the true Gryllus argentinus.